island-is/island.is/.github/pull_request_template.md

 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
 - [ ] I have added tests that prove my fix is effective or that my feature works
-- [ ] New and existing unit tests pass locally with my changes
-- [ ] Linting and formatting pass locally with my changes
+- [ ] Formatting passes locally with my changes
 - [ ] I have rebased against master before asking for a review